 The helm is designed to be operated from the center of the three helm seats.
 The test boat had three 12” (.30 m) multifunction displays creating a glass-helm.
 The center mounted steering wheel has an adjustable tilt base.

-The leaning post has bolsters that accommodates standup or seated positions for three people in raised positions in comfort.
-The seats are ergonomically correct with multi-density foam and cut outs in the back rests to keep riders cool.
+The leaning post has bolsters that accommodate standup or seated positions for three people in raised positions in comfort.
+The seats are ergonomically correct with multi-density foam and cut-outs in the backrests to keep riders cool.

 The fiberglass T-top comes with a vented sunroof and an articulating rear shade is standard equipment.
 The T-top supports are integrated into the console, providing unobstructed side decks.
 This is a mark of premium construction.